microsoft/vscode-maven/README.md

     }
     ```

-* It perserves history of custom goals for each project, so you can fast re-run previous long commands, e.g. `mvn <goals> -Dparam1=value1 -Dparam2=value2 -Dparam3=value3 ...`
+* It perserves history of goals for each project, so you can fast re-run previous long commands, e.g. `mvn <goals> -Dparam1=value1 -Dparam2=value2 -Dparam3=value3 ...`

     ![Screenshot](images/customGoal.gif)